-As if remote workers didn’t have enough to worry about this past year, having to prepare taxes for 2020 probably adds to that list.
+As if remote workers don’t have enough to worry about, having to prepare taxes probably adds to that list.
 And what a lot of remote workers might not know is that they might be responsible for state income taxes in the state where they live and work, regardless of where their company is located.

 The Scoop is your go-to resource for staying up-to-date on federal and state employment laws and regulations.

-This becomes even more complicated for employees who have residences in more than one state, as well as for those who ordinarily work in-office but spent a portion of 2020 working remotely due to COVID-19.
-For many of those employees who started 2020 working in an office, they were likely more concerned with figuring out how to keep working rather than potential tax implications.
-However, it’s time to pivot from the logistics of remote work to taxes and remote work.
+This becomes even more complicated for employees who have residences in more than one state, as well as for those who work in-office but spend a portion of the year working remotely.
+Now, it’s time to consider the logistics of working remotely as it relates to taxes.

 Related State Income Tax Concerns